Ghduvall/Plex/README.md

     eval $(parse_yaml YOURPATHTOCONFIG "config_")

 ### config
     Add this file to ~/.ssh/ to not have scp client pipe discconect break issues.

+### rmuploaded.sh
+    add this file to your crontab -e schedule to remove uploaded files normally